Cvmcosta/ltijs-demo-server/README.md

 The application can be started using `npm start`.

+Execute `gp url 3000` in a new terminal to retrieve the base URL.

 ### React application

  The code for the react application used with this project can be found [here](https://github.com/Cvmcosta/ltijs-demo-client).